Under Armour, Inc.

 sales are already down 9.4% from last year. another weak demand stretch would test how much patience investors still have.

-estimate cuts keep coming
+Estimate cuts keep coming

 the september interim improved, yet the full-year revenue call on file still moved down to $4.94B. that is a bad combination.